Galious/weather-icons/README.md

 Information about the Dark Sky API can still be found in a [capture made by the Internet Archive](https://web.archive.org/web/20200723173936/https://darksky.net/dev/docs).<br>
 Pirate Weather and Visual Crossing aim at offering a replacement for the Dark Sky API.
 See [this blog post by Visual Crossing](https://www.visualcrossing.com/resources/blog/how-to-replace-the-dark-sky-api-using-the-visual-crossing-timeline-weather-api/) and information in the [Pirate Weather documentation](https://pirateweather.net/en/latest/API/).

+### Dark Sky (not available any more)
+Here are all the possible icon names that were returned when calling the Dark Sky API:<br>
+icons codes : clear-day, clear-night, rain, snow, sleet, wind, fog, cloudy, partly-cloudy-day, partly-cloudy-night

 ### Pirate Weather
 Here are all the possible icon names returned when calling the Pirate Weather API:<br>
 clear-day, clear-night, thunderstorm, rain, snow, sleet, wind, fog, cloudy, partly-cloudy-day, partly-cloudy-night<br>